d2macster/Udacity/Self-Driving-Car/P4-Advanced-Lane-Lines-master/writeup.md

 ###Camera Calibration

 After we successfully converted the video into a  sequence of images, we need to remove distortion which was introduced by the camera.
 Helper functions are located in Processor/camera_calibration.py.
 Udacity provided a set of camera calibration images:  photos ofchess boards taken in different alngles.
 I use `cv2.findChessboardCorners` to find the location of the chess board corners, combine them with `objpoints` - expected coordinates of those points in a undistorted image, and generate callibration matrix with the help of `cv2.calibrateCamera`.
 I pass the obtained matrix into `cv2.undistort` function and undistort video images.
-Here is an example of a distirted image which is coming from the video.
+Here is an example of a calibration image, which is distorted.

-![alt text][image1].
+![alt text][image0].
 After applying undistirtion procedure, the result looks like
-![alt text][image2].
+![alt text][image1].

 ###Pipeline (single images)